emberjs/ember-cli-babel/README.md

 #### Modules

 Older versions of Ember CLI (`< 2.12`) use its own ES6 module transpiler.
-Because of that, this plugin disables Babel module compilation by blacklisting that transform when running under affected ember-cli versions.
+Because of that, this plugin disables Babel module compilation by ignoring that transform when running under affected ember-cli versions.
 If you find that you want to use the Babel module transform instead of the Ember CLI one, you'll have to explicitly set `compileModules` to `true` in your configuration.
 If